 The BVI is one of the largest sources of foreign direct investment into China.
 As of 2012, the ranking was Hong Kong (43.78%), BVI (9.56%), Japan (6.45%), US (5.19%), Singapore (4.38%), Taiwan (4.22%) and South Korea (3.91%).
 It should also be noted that of the FDI that came through Hong Kong, a sizable percentage of those should have come through a BVI parent of the Hong Kong company, given the usual way that such transactions are structured.
 The Offshore 2020 Report showed that the BVI, at 33%, is the second most popular jurisdiction to be used for Chinese outbound investment, second only to Hong Kong at 40%, followed by the Cayman Islands at 7%.
 The inability of offshore companies, and Hong Kong companies held through offshore companies, to open bank accounts would hinder the FDI and outbound investment activities involving the PRC and thus provide a captive market for the services of Bank of Asia.

-What is hindering legacy banks from onboarding offshore companies and HNWI across Asia is partly the compliance and KYC-AML costs, with antiquated processes and a lot of manpower.
-For Bank of Asia we are building a cutting edge technology platform that would allow for KYC-AML to be conducted using advanced biometrics and Big Data analytics and mining, by which we can get a better assessment of the character and credit-worthiness of a potential customer analyzing cloud-based data generated by their social media, e-commerce and other online data, such as Google and Baidu searches.
-These data are fed into our KYC-AML process and analyzed through algorithms by which the acceptability for on-boarding is determined without human intervention, thus ensuring objectiveness, transparency, speed and cost effectiveness.
-That would enable our KYC-AML processes to be more robust than the legacy banks but at a vastly reduced cost.
+What is hindering traditional banks from onboarding offshore companies and HNWI across Asia is partly the compliance and KYC-AML costs, with antiquated processes and a lot of manpower.
+We are building a cutting edge technology platform that would allow for KYC-AML to be conducted using advanced processes which take advantage of Big Data analytics and mining.
+Through which, we can get a better assessment of the character and credit-worthiness of a potential customer analyzing cloud-based data generated by their social media, e-commerce and other online data, such as Google and Baidu searches.
+These data are fed into our KYC-AML process and analyzed through algorithms by which the acceptability for on-boarding is determined with minimal human intervention, thus ensuring objectiveness, transparency, speed and cost effectiveness.
+That would enable our KYC-AML processes to be more robust than the traditional banks but at a vastly reduced cost.

-We strongly believe using established credible third parties, removes conflicts of interest and provides utility independent KYC that will benefit the applicant and standardize the background gathering process and records keeping process.
+We believe in using established credible third parties to avoid possible conflicts of interest and provide independent KYC checks that will benefit the applicant and streamline the overall KYC and records keeping process.